Weak hyperbolicity of cube complexes and quasi-arboreal groups

-Theorem~\ref{thm:flatplaneonlyif} is a cubical version of the flat plane theorem.
+Theorem~\ref{thm:flatplaneonlyif} is a cubical version of the flat plane theorem~(see e.g.~\cite{BridsonHaefliger}).
 The theorem is proved by constructing the $K_{\infty,\infty}$ from a sequence of arbitrarily large finite complete bipartite graphs, much as one constructs a plane as a limit of arbitrarily large discs in the proof of the flat plane theorem.

 Sections~\ref{sec:prelim} and~\ref{sec:sphere} contain preliminary material: Section~\ref{sec:prelim} summarizes the relevant properties of CAT(0) cube complexes and surveys techniques for manipulating disc diagrams in nonpositively curved cube complexes.
 These techniques appear in unpublished lecture notes of Casson, although not strictly in the context of CAT(0) cube complexes.
 They were developed further by Sageev in his thesis, and are described extensively by Wise in recent work.
 Moreover, Chepoi has used disc diagram techniques in his proof that CAT(0) cube complexes are median spaces~\cite{ChepoiMedian}.
-Section~\ref{sec:sphere} contains a discussion of convex subcomplexes of CAT(0) cube complexes and describes spheres in contact graphs.
+Section~\ref{sec:sphere} describes spheres in contact graphs.\\

-\textbf{Acknowledgements:} I am grateful to Michah Sageev and Dani Wise for helpful discussions, to Victor Chepoi for numerous useful criticisms, and to Piotr Przytycki for identifying errors in a previous version of this paper.
-I also thank an anonymous referee for several helpful comments.
+\textbf{Acknowledgements:} I am grateful to Michah Sageev and Dani Wise for helpful discussions, and to Victor Chepoi and Piotr Przytycki for useful criticism.
+I also thank anonymous referees for several corrections, clarifications, and simplifications.